-I’ve been bothered with this issue for several times.
-I can’t shut down my Mac because of Mail, an app I use daily.
+I’ve been bothered by this issue several times.
+I couldn’t shut down my MacBook because of Apple Mail, an app that I use daily.

 It seems Mail won’t quit and it shows me this error message:

 When I tried to quit the Mail app, it just failed…weird!

 Trying to find out the reasons why, I searched around and happened to bump into a few forum discussions where other Mac users were also experiencing the same issue.

 And to my surprise, most of us (even the tech gurus) couldn’t figure out the exact reasons.

 Some say it’s related to the macOS version your Mac is running, while others argued it’s due to the Mail app itself — hinting it’s a bug that exists for more than a decade and needs to be fixed urgently.